Reviewed by Harriet

 What makes this novel so excellent is that we can’t help sympathising with Sophie while she makes mistake after mistake and poor decision after poor decision.
 She is a somewhat foolish woman at times, and certainly appears over-delighted with her perfect life, but when we learn of her difficult upbringing in near poverty with a feckless single mother, her apparent smugness becomes more understandable.
 Her mother actually puts in an appearance in the novel when, on top of everything else, she moves in with the family following an accident which makes it impossible for her to look after herself.
 She’s a brilliant character: most of the time she’s hovering on the brink of dementia, but her memory has a habit of returning with alarmingly crystal clarity at the most inopportune moments.
 The rest of the family, the au pair, the cleaner and the neighbours are all beautifully observed, as is the keen and often painful depiction of middle-class village life in rural Norfolk.

-Harriet is one of the editors of Shiny New Books – read her Q&A with Laura here.
+Harriet is one of the editors of Shiny New Books.
+She interviews Laura HERE.

 Laura Wilson, The Other Woman (Quercus, 2017).
 978-1786485212, 384pp., hardback.